blcarlson01/personality-detection/README.md

 ## Training

-Note: Before these changes, every epoche took about 5 hours to complete.
+Note: Before these changes, every epoch took about 5 hours to complete.
 After them, it took less than an hour on CPU and about 45s on GPU (Improvements depend on your system spec)

 A. **Running on GPU**